watkins-joe/core-python/02-getting-started/notes.md

 this is one of the very few obscure shortcuts in python

-note: the `_` variable doesn't have any behavior in python scripsts or program. this functionality is only in the REPL some commands don't have return values
+note: the `_` variable doesn't have any behavior in python scripts or program. this functionality is only in the REPL some commands don't have return values

 ```py